Who are the representatives or 'resonators'?

 How confidential is the process?

-In group sessions a contracting conversation is the first conversation that takes place.
+In a group workshop, the group as a whole contract about confidentiality before the workshop starts.
+This is the first conversation that takes place.
 This allows everyone the opportunity to ‘sign up’ to the contract with each other in a real and meaningful way.
 The main focus of this contracting is about Confidentiality and Self Responsibility.